anoopsarkar/nlp-class/project.md

 * Overall score (based on the above criteria, but can include other factors like overall polish or creativity)

 Please read this [guide to presenting your work](assets/cached/cs224u-2015-presenting.pdf).

+The total marks are distributed as specified on the [coursys project marking page](https://coursys.sfu.ca/2018fa-cmpt-413-x1/+project/marking/)

+* Work.
+Work done in the project.
+Results obtained.
+40 marks
+* Docs.
+Documentation of the work done in the notebook.
+30 marks
+* Poster.
+Performance at the poster session and poster quality.
+30 marks